Wolf3s/xbmc4xbox-python/python/Doc/library/email.rst

 * The method :meth:`getsubtype` was renamed to :meth:`get_subtype`.

-* The method :meth:`getparams` was renamed to :meth:`~email.message.Message.get_params`.
-Also, whereas :meth:`getparams`
-  returned a list of strings, :meth:`~email.message.Message.get_params` returns a list of 2-tuples, effectively the key/value pairs of the parameters, split on the ``'='`` sign.
+* The method :meth:`getparams` was renamed to :meth:`get_params`.
+Also, whereas :meth:`getparams` returned a list of strings, :meth:`get_params` returns a list of 2-tuples, effectively the key/value pairs of the parameters, split on the ``'='`` sign.

-* The method :meth:`getparam` was renamed to :meth:`~email.message.Message.get_param`.
+* The method :meth:`getparam` was renamed to :meth:`get_param`.

-* The method :meth:`getcharsets` was renamed to :meth:`~email.message.Message.get_charsets`.
+* The method :meth:`getcharsets` was renamed to :meth:`get_charsets`.

-* The method :meth:`getfilename` was renamed to :meth:`~email.message.Message.get_filename`.
+* The method :meth:`getfilename` was renamed to :meth:`get_filename`.

-* The method :meth:`getboundary` was renamed to :meth:`~email.message.Message.get_boundary`.
+* The method :meth:`getboundary` was renamed to :meth:`get_boundary`.

-* The method :meth:`setboundary` was renamed to :meth:`~email.message.Message.set_boundary`.
+* The method :meth:`setboundary` was renamed to :meth:`set_boundary`.

 * The method :meth:`getdecodedpayload` was removed.
-To get similar functionality, pass the value 1 to the *decode* flag of the :meth:`~email.message.Message.get_payload` method.
+To get similar functionality, pass the value 1 to the *decode* flag of the get_payload() method.

 * The method :meth:`getpayloadastext` was removed.
-Similar functionality is supported by the :class:`~email.generator.DecodedGenerator` class in the :mod:`email.generator` module.
+Similar functionality is supported by the :class:`DecodedGenerator` class in the :mod:`email.generator` module.

 * The method :meth:`getbodyastext` was removed.
-You can get similar functionality by creating an iterator with :func:`~email.iterators.typed_subpart_iterator` in the :mod:`email.iterators` module.
+You can get similar functionality by creating an iterator with :func:`typed_subpart_iterator` in the :mod:`email.iterators` module.

-The :class:`~email.parser.Parser` class has no differences in its public interface.
-It does have some additional smarts to recognize :mimetype:`message/delivery-status` type messages, which it represents as a :class:`~email.message.Message` instance containing separate :class:`~email.message.Message` subparts for each header block in the delivery status notification [#]_.
+The :class:`Parser` class has no differences in its public interface.
+It does have some additional smarts to recognize :mimetype:`message/delivery-status` type messages, which it represents as a :class:`Message` instance containing separate :class:`Message` subparts for each header block in the delivery status notification [#]_.

-The :class:`~email.generator.Generator` class has no differences in its public interface.
-There is a new class in the :mod:`email.generator` module though, called :class:`~email.generator.DecodedGenerator` which provides most of the functionality previously available in the :meth:`Message.getpayloadastext` method.
+The :class:`Generator` class has no differences in its public interface.
+There is a new class in the :mod:`email.generator` module though, called :class:`DecodedGenerator` which provides most of the functionality previously available in the :meth:`Message.getpayloadastext` method.

 The following modules and classes have been changed:

-* The :class:`~email.mime.base.MIMEBase` class constructor arguments *_major*
+* The :class:`MIMEBase` class constructor arguments *_major* and *_minor* have
-  and *_minor* have changed to *_maintype* and *_subtype* respectively.
+  changed to *_maintype* and *_subtype* respectively.

 * The ``Image`` class/module has been renamed to ``MIMEImage``.
 The *_minor* argument has been renamed to *_subtype*.